 Workers Compensation Lawyers Atlanta GA

 Employees hurt at their jobs may be entitled to compensation.
 Unlike other personal injury cases, however, employees must file a claim through Georgia’s workers’ compensation program.
-Atlanta workers’ compensation attorney Terrence R. Bethune can help you file a worker’s compensation claim if you were injured on the job.
+Workers compensation lawyers in Atlanta, GA at the Bethune Law Firm can help you file a worker’s compensation claim if you were injured on the job.
 You may be able to get medical and disability benefits if you are unable to work.

 MOST GEORGIA WORKERS MUST FILE A WORKERS’ COMPENSATION CLAIM TO RECOVER MONEY